frozenfoxx/fapbrewing.cultoffoxx.net/Recipes/Blueberry Mead - FaP Brewing.md

 # Recipe
 In a separate container (water):
-- Put 0.5 Campden tablet in water
+- Put Campden tablets in water
 - Let sit for 60 minutes

 In a separate container (yeast):